2007 North West Leicestershire District Council election

-Elections for North West Leicestershire District Council took place on 3 May 2007, with the previous election taking place in 2003 and with the next to be held on 5 May 2011.
+Elections for North West Leicestershire District Council took place on 3 May 2007, with the previous election taking place in 2003 and with the next held on 5 May 2011.
 The election took place across all 20 electoral wards and a total of 38 councillors were elected.
 This election was a landslide win for the Conservatives who gained an absolute majority in the council for the first time since its creation in 1973.